needle-mirror/com.unity.game.foundation/Documentation~/Tutorials/02-PlayingWithRuntimeItem.md

         var dataLayer = new MemoryDataLayer();

         // Initializes Game Foundation with the data layer.
-        GameFoundation.Initialize
-            (dataLayer, OnInitSucceeded, OnInitFailed);
+        GameFoundation.Initialize(dataLayer, OnInitSucceeded, OnInitFailed);
     }

-    // Called when Game Foundation is successfully
+    // Called when Game Foundation is successfully initialized. void OnInitSucceeded()
-    // initialized.
-    void OnInitSucceeded()
     {
         Debug.Log("Game Foundation is successfully initialized");

-        // Use the ID you've used in the previous tutorial. const string definitionId = "myFirstItem";
+        // Use the key you've used in the previous tutorial. const string definitionKey = "myFirstItem";

         // The inventory item definitions are available in the
         // inventoryCatalog of the database.